 National counsel for Bayer in products liability cases in state and federal court involving Trasylol, a drug used during coronary bypass surgery.
 Rebecca took and defended key depositions, including expert depositions that led to their Daubert exclusion.

 National counsel for Bayer in consumer fraud class action lawsuits relating to OneADay® vitamins.
 Successfully defeated nationwide class certification motion under New Jersey Consumer Fraud Act.
-The District Court later certified a Florida-only class.
-The Third Circuit took the 23(f) appeal and reversed and remanded the District Court based on Bayer’s argument that the class was not ascertainable.
+The district court later certified a Florida-only class.
+The Third Circuit took the 23(f) appeal and reversed and remanded to the district court based on Bayer's argument that the class was not ascertainable.
 The plaintiffs petitioned rehearing en banc, but in a 9-4 opinion, the Third Circuit denied the request for rehearing.

 In re Teflon® Product Liability Litigation

-National counsel for DuPont in more than 20 class action lawsuits related to Teflon®-coated cookware.
+National counsel for DuPont in more than twenty class action lawsuits related to Teflon®-coated cookware.
 Successfully defeated class certification motion.
-Court denied plaintiffs leave for appeal.
+Court denied plaintiffs' leave for appeal.
 Cases voluntarily dismissed with prejudice.

 National counsel for Bayer in products liability litigation related to the anti-cholesterol drug Baycol®.
 Cases pending throughout the country were consolidated in federal court in Minnesota.